+RECRUITMENT, SELECTION AND DISCLOSURES POLICY & PROCEDURE

-Reviewed by: Andrew McCleave - Headmaster Review Date: August 2022 - to take effect from 1 September 2022 Next Review due: August 2023
+Reviewed by: Andrew McCleave - Headmaster

+Review Date: September 2023

+Next Review due: September 2024

 Recruitment, Selection and Disclosures Policy & Procedure

 1. INTRODUCTION

 Ballard School ("the School") is committed to ensuring the best possible environment for the children and young people in its care.
 Safeguarding and promoting the welfare of children and young people is our highest priority.